ianharper/AccuTermClient/README.md

 * Execute commands on the MV Server and display ouput in Sublime
 * Global case change (preserves case in comments & strings)

-### Extended Features - Limited availablity without additional configuration
+### Extended Features - Limited availability without additional configuration
 These features require DBMS specific configuration to run.
 D3, QM, and jBASE are configured automatically.
 Additional DBMS can be setup manually (see the _Settings_ section below).

 * Compile source code